-Special Projects of Regional and National Significance-Community Based Abstinence Education (SPRANS-CBAE)24 and Adolescent Family Life Act (AFLA) Grantees There are two SPRANS grantees in Iowa: Sexual Health Education Inc. and the Iowa Department of Health.
+Community-Based Abstinence Education (CBAE)21 and Adolescent Family Life Act (AFLA) Grantees

+There are two CBAE grantees in Iowa: Sexual Health Education, Inc. and the Iowa Department of Public Health (IDPH).
 There are no AFLA grantees in Iowa.

-Through its SPRANS-CBAE grant, the Iowa Department of Public Health funds three organizations: Bethany Christian Services of Northwest Iowa, Empower Through Crossroads of Pella, and North Iowa Community Action Organization.
-These organizations focus on rural areas and, because of the SPRANS-CBAE grant, will work in multiple communities.
-The three organizations will use a variety of curricula, including Choosing the Best PATH; Empower, Creating Positive Relationships: Choosing Healthy Live; A.C.
+Through its CBAE grant, the Iowa Department of Public Health funds three organizations: Bethany Christian Services of Northwest Iowa, Empower Through Crossroads of Pella, and North Iowa Community Action Organization.
+These organizations work in multiple communities, focusing on rural areas.
+The three organizations use a variety of curricula, including Choosing the Best PATH; A.C.
 Green's Game Plan; No Apologies: The Truth About Life, Love, and Sex; and Worth the Wait.

 SIECUS reviewed Game Plan and found that in order to convince high school students to remain abstinent until marriage, the curriculum relies on messages of fear and shame, inaccurate and misleading information, and biased views of marriage, sexual orientation, and family structure.
 In addition, Game Plan fails to provide important information on sexual health, including how students can seek testing and treatment if they suspect they may have an STD.
 Finally, the format and underlying biases of the curriculum do not allow for cultural, community, and individual values, and discourage critical thinking and discussions of alternate points of view in the classroom.
-For example, Game Plan states "even if you've been sexually active, it's never too late to say no. You can't go back, but you can go forward.
-You might feel guilty or untrustworthy, but you can start over again."
-25
+For example, Game Plan states that, "even if you've been sexually active, it's never too late to say no. You can't go back, but you can go forward.
+You might feel guilty or untrustworthy, but you can start over again."22